 (e) Operating system and platform;

 (f) Information about your visit, including the following:

-Full Uniform Resource Locators (URL) clickstream to, through & from our site (including date & time);
+Full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time);

 Products you viewed or searched for;